 GeneCards Summary for HM13 Gene

 HM13 (Histocompatibility (Minor) 13) is a Protein Coding gene.
-Diseases associated with HM13 include hepatitis c virus and hepatitis c.
+Diseases associated with HM13 include hepatitis c and hepatitis c virus.
 GO annotations related to this gene include protein homodimerization activity and peptidase activity.
 An important paralog of this gene is SPPL3.

 UniProtKB/Swiss-Prot for HM13 Gene